devtron-labs/devtron/contrib-chart/README.md

 # Bring Your Own Chart

-We at Devtron strongly believe that a product is always incomplete without the contribution of it's community and the users.
+We at Devtron strongly believe that a product is always incomplete without the contribution of its community and the users.
 What else can be better than devtron users becoming a part of devtron team, the product they love and through this upcoming feature you can help other community members by sharing your own helm charts with devtron.

 ## Introduction